wilfredinni/python-cheatsheet/cheatsheet/exception-handling.md

 # __main__.MyCustomException
 ```

-To declare a custom exception message you can pass it as a parameter:
+To declare a custom exception message, you can pass it as a parameter:

 ```python
 class MyCustomException(Exception):